 One common misconception is that dogs must have dog fleas and cats must have cat fleas.
 Despite what their names suggest, dog fleas can also affect cats and cat fleas can also affect dogs.
 In fact, if you live in the United States and your dog is incessantly scratching or biting, it most likely has cat fleas.

-- Fleas are small, wingless insects with three pairs of long legs.
+- Fleas are small, wingless insects with laterally-flattened, oval-shaped body and 6 legs.

-- Fleas are brown, reddish-brown, or black in color.
+- They can be reddish-brown, brown, or black in color.

-- They have thin, flattened bodies that allow them to move easily through an animal’s fur, hair, or feathers.
+- Their thin, flattened bodies allow them to move easily through an animal’s fur, hair, or feathers.

-- Fleas also have spines that project backward from the body, which help them to attach strongly to their host.
+- Fleas also have backward-pointing spines on their bodies, which help them stay attached to their host.

-- The presence of flea larvae, eggs, and droppings together in infested pet bedding will appear as if it was sprinkled with salt and pepper.
+- The presence of flea larvae, eggs, and droppings together in infested pet bedding will appear like it was sprinkled with salt and pepper.

 - Fleas go through 4 life stages: egg, larva, pupa, and adult.